VedavyasaRao/ModernCPP/README.md

 CRT provides plethora of functions to handle strings.
 There are different functions for getting length, append, copy, find etc. std::basic_string class attempts to objectify strings so that it's easier to use.
 More details can be found [here](https://modcpp11.blogspot.com/2023/11/string.html).
+### bind
+bind function returns a function object based on fn, but with its arguments bound to args.
+The syntax is as shown below.
+More details can be found [here](https://modcpp11.blogspot.com/2023/09/lambda.html).
 ### chrono library
 Chrono library defines a set of Clocks that can represent a Duration or a specific Time Point.
 These are used by concurrency object APIs (*sleep_for(duration)* and *sleep_until(time_point)*) to pause processing within a thread.
 More details can be found [here](https://modcpp11.blogspot.com/2023/10/chrono-library.html).